 Of course, regardless of whether you are limited to filing for PIP (or may be limited to filing for PIP), you should discuss your case with an attorney.
 Even securing PIP coverage can be a challenge; and, if you have a fault-based auto insurance claim, or a claim against a third party, you will need to hire an attorney to pursue your claim on your behalf.
 To discuss your Fort Lauderdale automobile accident claim with an attorney at the Maus Law Firm, schedule a free consultation today.
 You pay nothing unless we win.

-Contact Our Fort Lauderdale Automobile Accident Law Firm to Discuss Your Case for Free
+Contact Our Fort Lauderdale Accident Attorneys to Discuss Your Case for Free